Immunosenescence: Why the Elderly Suddenly Develop New Allergies

 - Food allergies can emerge for the first time in later life, sometimes to foods that have been consumed without issue for decades.

-- Drug allergies and sensitivities may become more common as polypharmacy (the use of multiple medications) increases with age — notably, many older adults carry an outdated penicillin allergy label that may no longer be accurate.
+- Drug allergies and sensitivities may become more common as polypharmacy (the use of multiple medications) increases with age.

 The interplay between immunosenescence and environmental exposure means that allergy screening in older adults can sometimes provide valuable insights that support informed conversations with a healthcare professional.